koliseoapi/help/content/talks/agenda.md

 * **Break**: A slot reserved for coffee, lunch break, inscription, etc.
 * **Extend track**: When a track will be extended horizontally over other tracks at one particular time, like keynotes.

 To assign a talk to a slot, set the **Slot type** to "Talk" and start introducing the talk name in the **Talk** input field.
-The page will autocomplete the talk name and offer you a list of options to choose from.
+The page will autocomplete the talk name and offer you a list of options.

 <aside class="note">
 If you do not see a talk in the autocomplete list, make sure that it is selected and not already included in the agenda.